 Vintage Movie Posters

 Madame Alexander dolls, Kewpies, Raggedy Anns, Barbies, Blythe dolls… the list goes on.
-There are many different dolls that have become highly collectible over the years, and many people own large collections of dolls of all shapes and sizes sitting in display cases in their homes.
+Many different dolls have become highly collectible over the years, and many people own large collections of dolls of all shapes and sizes sitting in display cases in their homes.
 As any serious toy collector can tell you, dolls aren’t just child’s play, with retro and rare dolls fetching thousands of dollars or more in auctions.

-Toy collections often start out of a real passion for a particular toy or brand, like Star Wars.
+Toy collections often start with a real passion for a particular toy or brand, like Star Wars.
 And since we are always children at heart, they are some of the coolest things to collect, as they can grow with us as we mature.
-Collecting smaller-sized toys is fairly easy but if you want to collect a big range, you might need at least a spare room for your precious hoard.
+Collecting smaller-sized toys is relatively easy, but if you want to collect a big range, you might need at least a spare room for your precious hoard.
 Where should you look to start a collection?
 Check the attic and your parents’ basement — some playthings from your past can put serious money in your pocket.

 Vintage Action Figures